Having Gold status with Hilton Honors means you'll get extra perks when you stay at Hilton hotels and resorts.

 Plus you'll maintain complimentary Gold elite status as long as you keep the card open and pay the annual fee.

 And that's often worth it.
 As the annual fee on both cards is modest.
-The Hilton Honors American Express Surpass Card has a $95 annual fee and the Hilton Honors American Express Business Card has a $95 annual fee.
+The Hilton Honors American Express Surpass Card has a $95 annual fee and the has a annual fee.

 Given the valuable benefits and perks that you'll get when you stay at Hilton properties, paying the annual fee will make sense for many Hilton loyalists.